-- Tasks get easier and faster to perform.
+- Tasks become easier and faster to perform.

-- This makes it easier to set up hotkeys in the task interface, which also speeds up the work of performers.
+- It is easier to set up hotkeys in the task interface, which also speeds up the work of performers.

-- Task instructions get shorter, clearer, and more performer-friendly.
+- Task instructions will be shorter, clearer, and more performer-friendly.

 - You can make tasks cheaper for the reasons above.

-- The task performance quality gets higher and easier to control.
+- The quality of results is higher and easier to control.

 - It may be easier to design a few simple tasks than a single large task.
 You'll have less difficulty creating the interface and writing instructions.